bvbohnen/x4-projects/API Functions.md

 * **Register_Key**

-  Function to register a key with a shortcut.
+  Function to register a key with an action.

   If this is the first key registered, it will start the key listening loop.
-This is used by the menu system to set up player custom keys, but may also be called by a user to directly assign a key to a shortcut.
+This is used by the menu system to set up player custom keys, but may also be called by a user to directly assign a key to an action.
 Keys added by direct user calls will not be visible in the menu, and have fewer restrictions than the menu enforces.
-This should be re-sent each time Reloaded is signalled, and should follow the shortcut's registration.
+This should be re-sent each time Reloaded is signalled, and should follow the action's registration.

   Param  : Table with the following items:
   * key
     - String specifying the key/combo to capture.
   * id
-    - String, id of the matching shortcut sent to Register_Shortcut.
+    - String, id of the matching action sent to Register_Action.
-    - The shortcut should already exist.
+    - The action should already exist.

   Usage example:
     ```xml